Hurricane & Dywizjon 303: Fact vs. Fiction

-Fact vs. Fiction, hurricane_promo.jpg, Poster for the film Hurricane, 2018 photo: promo materials, center
+Fact vs. Fiction, Poster for the film Hurricane, 2018 photo: promo materials, center, hurricane_promo.jpg

 Two WWII films about Squadron 303 hit cinema screens within a fortnight of each other.
 As we examine key plot points, we reveal which was the more accurate – and perhaps which was better.

-One is a British-Polish production called Hurricane (Polish title: Bitwa o Anglię), and the other, Dywizjon 303, a Polish picture.
+One is a British-Polish production called Hurricane or Mission of Honor in the US and on Netflix (Polish title: Bitwa o Anglię), and the other, Dywizjon 303, a Polish picture.
 Both were about Poles in the RAF during the Battle of Britain, and both claimed they were founded on fact.
 Hurricane had the larger budget – $10,000,000 to Dywizjon 303’s $4,000,000 – but the action differed in far more aspects than merely expensive special effects.

 Spoiler alert: don’t read if you haven’t seen the films!
 Key plot details ahead…

 1. Jan Zumbach stole a plane to escape to England

 Hurricane began with the message that the film was ‘based on fact’, and quickly cut to a scene of Jan Zumbach, played by renowned Welsh actor Iwan Rheon, using his Swiss passport to travel through occupied France.
 Under the noses of a group of relaxing German airmen, he succeeds in stealing a plane from an airfield and travelling to Britain.

 Learn the History of Poland in 10 Minutes

 Beyond the obvious suspicion about how Zumbach could possibly manage to pilfer a plane, of central concern here is the fact that Zumbach actually came across to Britain by boat in evacuation procedures.
 He definitely did nothing like that which is shown in the film and he probably didn’t have a glove compartment full of watches either.